 A Garage Renovation Adds a New Light-Filled Sunroom

-This yard in Morningside was compact, limiting the homeowners’ options for building a porch or deck.
+This yard in Morningside was compact, limiting the homeowners’ options for building a porch.
 After trying out every option, the only place we could build anything was above the existing two-car garage.
 However, that wound up being a good thing, because the project evolved into a new light-filled sunroom.
 The scope of the project also included an improved entry experience and a new deck.

 Well sometimes a project really, really evolves past the point where it began.
 These Morningside homeowners wanted space for their grandchildren to play when they visited.
 At first, they imagined a screened-in porch and a grilling deck.
 However, due to local ordinances and limitations on such a small lot, the scope of this project changed quickly to a fully conditioned sunroom.
 And that inspired them to improve the entry to their home.
 The result is a more attractive and cohesive facade, and a beautiful space the whole family will enjoy.

 The house is sited on a pretty steep slope, with the garage and driveway located at the lowest point.
 So the entry to the main level was up quite a few stairs from the driveway.
 This whole area was a hodge-podge — the existing wooden stairs were unsightly and did not match the architecture of the house.

 While we originally planned a covered porch, the project evolved into a sunroom and deck.
 Architect Patrick Kirkland of Kirkland + Associates Architects completed the architectural plans.
 It was very important to the homeowners that the addition was befitting of the 1925 home’s original architecture.
 Kirkland designed a garage that looks as if it has always been there.
 Elements like scalloped siding on the dormer, the windows, brackets under the overhang and rough-cut stone sills match elements on the house.